popbangshwang/mkdocs/README.md

 Basic authentication is configured for nginx - this allows for password protecting the static content

-Generate the .htpasswd file with:
+Install apache2-utils to generate the .htpasswd file:

 ```
 sudo apt update